MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

+This approach for a CDC is a very general approach, but does use a lot of FPGA resources.
+A more simple approach, using e.g. a pair of back-to-back registers would work too, but may lead to inconsistencies in the data bus, where all parts of the data bus don't necessarily transition on the same clock cycle.
+Another benefit of using the Xilinx XPM is that any required timing constraints are handled automatically.

 ## Validation in hardware

 Since we have no clients connected to the eth\_rx and eth\_tx modules yet, no data is transferred yet.
-However, I've added in lines 53-70 of eth/eth.vhd a simple counter to count the number of valid Ethernet frames received.
+However, I've added in lines 50-67 of eth/eth.vhd a simple counter to count the number of valid Ethernet frames received.

 When running in hardware the VGA should display a counter that increments occassionally, corresponding to each frame received.
-For instance, ping'ing a non-existant IP address on the LAN will cause an ARP request to be broadcasted once every second.
+For instance, ping'ing a non-existant IP address on the LAN will cause an ARP request to be broadcasted once every second, and this should be reflected in the counter.